bazaarfish/iotdb.github.io/docs/introduction.md

 IOTDB is designed around a couple of simple concepts.
 These two are the most important:

-* Things have fundamental similarities that we can described _semantically_.
+* Things have fundamental similarities that can described _semantically_.
 Semantic descriptions allow us to the solve some of the biggest issues of the IoT, including "the basket full of remotes" problem, and the "silo" problem.
 * the Internet of Things is about adding APIs to Things.
 Everything inside of IOTDB is built around the "mental model" of APIs: that we manipulate and monitoring Things by manipulating JSON dictionaries.

 Or to put it another way, IOTDB provides a Universal Language for Things and Sensors that easily understood by programmers.